 Knee exercises can be done to strengthen and stretch muscles which can help prevent injuries and speed up healing.
 If done properly, they can be really effective, so here I will share with you my top tips for getting the best results and help you find the right exercises for you.

 1) Get motivated: About a third of my patients don’t

-bother doing their knee exercises and these are always the ones that
+do their exercises as often as they are advised to and these are always the ones that

 take the longest to recover.
 Don’t let that become you!

 2) Breathe normally: Don’t hold your breath

 3) Have a regular time each day that you do your exercises - it makes it much easier to remember to do them

 4) Pick a daily trigger to remind you to do your knee exercises e.g. an alarm, brushing your teeth, boiling the kettle